RasmusRPaulsen/MissingDataChallenge/README.md

 For the validation, test and final_test sets there are several subsets. **validation_200** contains, for example, 200 images.
 All the image in **validation_200** are also in **validation_500** and so on.

 ## Dependencies
-The code is tested with python 3.11.3 and requires installation of the following packages scikit-image, tqdm and requests.
+The code is tested with python 3.8.10 and 3.11.3 and requires installation of the following packages scikit-image, tqdm and requests.
 You can install the dependencies using pip:
 ```
 pip install -r requirements.txt
 ```